The Unbelievable

-The Unbelievable (Chinese: 怪談; Gwai Tam) is a Hong Kong TV program about paranormal and other supernatural occurrences mostly in Hong Kong and nearby East Asia countries.
+The Unbelievable (怪談, Gwai Tam) is a Hong Kong TV program about paranormal and other supernatural occurrences mostly in Hong Kong and nearby East Asia countries.
 It is generally based on Eastern Buddhist, Taoist or Chinese spiritual supernatural perspective, though not limited to these philosophies.

 Name

 The Chinese name of the show, 怪談, literally means "Strange Talk" ('Gwaai3 Taam4' in Cantonese).
 The characters are also used for the Japanese word of Kaidan.

 Format

 Generally the format follows that of a reality show where live video taping is done in areas with paranormal activities or hauntings.
 Sometimes re-enactments or experiments are done to explain a specific phenomenon or sightings.
 At the end of the episodes, live call-ins allow home viewers to ask questions or inform others about their personal experiences.
 Many guests, fans and specialists are invited to join the programming to provide expertise or participate.
 The long term success of the show has expanded to fan clubs.